 As mentioned before, the laws and regulations around CBD are changing constantly, and almost all of these changes are pro-CBD.
 Every year, more and more states are legalizing marijuana and all of its components, which include CBD.
-Even the federal government is lifting restrictions and encouraging the use of CBD for certain conditions.
+Even the federal government has lifted restrictions and is encouraging the use of CBD for certain conditions.

 Finally, with the departure of key anti-cannabis politicians, the road to federal legalization is looking brighter than ever.
-Federal decriminalization of marijuana and legalization of CBD may occur as soon as 2019.
+Federal decriminalization of marijuana and the complete legalization of CBD may occur as soon as this year.